evanhfox/sully-chatgpt-discord-bot/readme.md

 - Simple command to query ChatGPT: `!ask`
 - Rate limiting to prevent spamming ChatGPT requests
+- Maintains a basic understanding of conversations for more coherent responses.
 - Basic error handling for OpenAI API and Discord API issues

 ## Installation